slapperjoe/Cloud-Clipboard/README.md

    dotnet build CloudClipboard.sln
    ```
    If your SDK install is missing `System.Data.Common`, install the .NET 8 Windows Hosting bundle or repair the SDK.
+   The build now creates an Azure Functions deployment package automatically:
+   - `artifacts/CloudClipboard.Functions.zip` contains the publish output suitable for `az functionapp deployment source config-zip`.
+   - The same zip is copied next to the Windows agent binary so the Deploy dialog can pick it up by default.
 3. **Start the Functions backend**:
    ```powershell
    cd src/Functions/CloudClipboard.Functions